andrewwillette/c-learning/README.md

 *(array + n) == array[n]
 </pre>
 This illustrates the equivalence of array subscript notation and array pointer notation.
 You can use either in your programs; the C compiler sees them as two different ways of accessing array data using pointers.

+### Passing Arrays to Functions
+The only way you can pass an array to a function is by using a pointer.
+Weird but ok.
+I'm sure there's a reason.

+An argument is a value that the calling program passes to a function.
+It can be an ``int``, a ``float``, or any other simple data type, but it must be a single numberical value.
+It can be a single array element, but it can't be an entire array.
+Okay, so that's why it's necessary to just provide a pointer, I can't give a bunch of arguments to a function, only one.
+Just the pointer.

+Consider this problem then: If you write a function that takes an array as an argument, you want a function that can handle arrays of different sizes.
+For example, a function which finds the largest element in an array of integers.
+The function wouldn't be much use if it were limited to dealing with arrays of one fixed size.

+How does the function know the size of the array whose address it was passed?
+Remember, the value passed to a function is a pointer to the first array element.
+It could be 10 elements or 10,000.
+There are two methods of letting a function know an array's size.

+You can identify the last array element by storing a special value there.
+As the function processes the array, it looks for that value in each element.
+When the value is found, the end of the array has been reached.
+The disadvantage of this method is that it forces you to reserve a value as the end-of-array indicator, reducing the flexibility you have for storing real data in the array.

+The other method is more flexible and straightforward, and it's the one used in this book: Pass the function the array size as an argument.
+This can be a simple time ``int`` argument.
+Thus, the function is passed two arguments: a pointer to the first array element and an integer specifying the number of elements in the array.

+``arraypass.c`` accepts a list of values from the user and stores them in an array.
+It then calls a function named ``largest()``, passing the array (both pointer and size).
+The function finds the largest value in the array and returns it to the calling program.